In Fiery Interview With British Tabloid, Trump Criticizes Prime Minister, London Mayor

 President Trump, in a wide-ranging interview with The Sun, said British Prime Minister Theresa May ignored his advice on Brexit, a move he said threatens to scuttle a trade deal with the U.S.

-Fresh off a contentious meeting with NATO leaders in Brussels in which he demanded member nations contribute more for their collective defense, Trump made a number of incendiary remarks to the British tabloid that are sure to provide fodder for his critics in the U.K. and Europe.
+Fresh from a contentious meeting with NATO leaders in Brussels in which he demanded member nations contribute more for their collective defense, Trump made a number of incendiary remarks to the British tabloid that are sure to provide fodder for his critics in the U.K. and Europe.

 In the interview, which took place at the U.S. Embassy in Brussels, the president also lashed out at the Muslim mayor of London, saying he had done "a terrible job."
 Trump also said that immigrants were destroying European culture and that he planned to maintain good relations with Russian President Vladimir Putin despite nerve agent attacks on U.K. soil that have been blamed on the Kremlin.

 Concerning Brexit, Trump said, "I would have done it much differently.
 I actually told Theresa May how to do it but she didn't agree, she didn't listen to me."
-Instead, he said, May went "the opposite way," and the results, he said have been "very unfortunate."
+Instead, he said, May went "the opposite way," and the results have been "very unfortunate."

-He said that the deal that May's government has proposed would "probably kill" any trade agreement with the U.S. because Washington "would be dealing with the European Union" instead of with the U.K.
+Trump also said the deal that May's government has proposed would "probably kill" any trade agreement with the U.S. because Washington "would be dealing with the European Union" instead of with the U.K.

 Britain's exit from the European Union, which was approved in a 2016 referendum, has been a complicated divorce and the U.K. has opted for a "soft Brexit" that includes maintaining some ties to the EU.
-However, that has angered hardliners in May's Cabinet and prompted high-level resignations from in the past week, including the departure of Foreign Secretary Boris Johnson, who Trump called "a very talented guy."
+However, that has angered hardliners in May's Cabinet and prompted high-level resignations in the past week, including the departure of Foreign Secretary Boris Johnson, who Trump called "a very talented guy."

-The president told the Sun that while he is in the U.K., he would like to see Johnson, who, "obviously likes me, and says very good things about me."
+The president told The Sun that while he is in the U.K., he would like to see Johnson, who, "obviously likes me, and says very good things about me."

 "I was very saddened to see he was leaving government and I hope he goes back in at some point.
 I think he is a great representative for your country," Trump told the newspaper.

-On immigration, the president said, "Allowing the immigration to take place in Europe is a shame."
+On immigration, Trump said, "Allowing the immigration to take place in Europe is a shame."

 "I think it changed the fabric of Europe and, unless you act very quickly, it's never going to be what it was and I don't mean that in a positive way," the president said.